pzuschlag/theFloorIsLava/README.md

 # theFloorisLava
-Just a webpage, what shows you what "The floor is Lava" is.
+A website that shows what "The ground is lava" is and how to play it.

 ### **Der Boden ist was?**